ryanbcommits/shopping-list-app/README.md

 The overall purpose of this exercise is to leverage AI to speed up my learning not to use it as a shortcut.

+6/8/25 -

+I watcehd a tutorial called "Getting Started with Firebase Authentication on the web" from Google's Firebase Authentication page.
+I walked through the processes but ran into an bug where ater I tried logging in, the console returned an error stating that there was no 'heartbeat.'
+Something to to with getProvider in the Firebase code.

+After some troubleshooting I turned to Claude for a possible solution and it informed me that the code that I had used from the tutorial was incorrect and that I used getAuth() incorrectly and the order of operations was wrong.

 ## Acomplishments
 - Achieved multiple doc additions to my db by switching out the setDoc method to addDoc method.